ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 ### With HTTPS

-1. To create a secured HTTPS route, you can use your own certificate and key files from a CA like [letsencrypt.org](http://letsencrypt.org/) and pass them with the `create route` command
+1. To create a secured HTTPS route, you can either use your own certificate and key files from a CA like [Let's Encrypt](https://letsencrypt.org/) or order through [{{site.data.keyword.cloudcerts_long}}](https://{DomainName}/docs/services/certificate-manager?topic=certificate-manager-ordering-certificates).
+Pass them with the `create route` command
    ```sh
    oc create route edge $MYPROJECT-httpsca --service=$MYPROJECT --cert=example.pem --key=example.key --ca-cert=ca.pem --hostname=<www.HOSTNAME> --port=3000
    ```